-According to Ohio’s county boards of elections, the registrations on the Registration Readiness list have been inactive, engaging in no voter activity whatsoever, for a period of at least four years per the NCOA process or six years per the supplemental process and have failed to respond to multiple notices mailed since 2016.
-Registrations which continue to be abandoned and inactive through December 7th, 2020 will be removed by the respective county board of elections as the law requires.
+According to Ohio’s county boards of elections and despite the significant amount of time and opportunity to re-activate a registration, the registrations on the list below remain abandoned.
+Registrations which continue to be abandoned and inactive through December 7th, 2020 will be removed by the respective county board of elections as required by state and federal law.

 An abandoned registration that is cancelled may register again at any time.
 If you have questions about this list, please visit our FAQ , or contact your county board of elections at OhioSoS.gov/boards.

 Note: Each county board of elections was required to populate and submit this data to the Secretary of State’s Office pursuant to Directive 2020-14.
 This list contains data from all county boards of elections and is current as of the date it was generated and depicts the inactive registrations submitted to the Ohio Secretary of State’s office.

 This published list of data is static and will not be continuously updated to reflect renewed registrations.
 However, once your registration has been renewed and processed by your county board of elections, the county board will ensure you will not be removed from the voter rolls.
 For questions about the status of your registration, please contact your county board of elections at OhioSoS.gov/boards.